Overview

 • Allow users to customize lobbies—Users in your organization can customize their meeting lobbies.
 Participants can see your user's custom lobby for every meeting that the user hosts.

-You can either enable or disable the user's capability to customize any or all of the four lobby components, including messages, banners, logos, as well as videos or images.
-By default, all these features are enabled.
+You can either enable or disable your user's capability to customize any or all four lobby components, including messages, banners, logos, and videos or images.
+All these features are enabled by default.

 Restrict collaboration features for Windows, Mac, Linux, Android, and iOS devices, and Chrome and Edge web browsers